+Headed to lunch.
+Good luck!

 Leave No Trace Plan*

 Up to 2000 characters of text

 Leaving No Trace is one of the 10 Principles and we take it very seriously.
 A performance deposit will be withheld from your grant until after the event, and one of the steps you must complete in order to receive your deposit is to Leave No Trace.
 If your site is not clean, and/or you don’t complete the check-in and check-out process on playa, your deposit will be withheld.